aws/aws-iot-device-sdk-js-v2/samples/node/shadow/README.md

 Get response: {"state":{"desired":{"Color":"red"},"reported":{"Color":"red"}},"metadata":{"desired":{"Color":{"timestamp":1719855498}},"reported":{"Color":{"timestamp":1719856038}}},"version":11,"timestamp":1719858143,"clientToken":"72f05b90-b0a2-4ff5-8b1f-1931f7c39b9a"}
 ```

-The Status property has been fully removed the shadow state.
+The Status property has been fully removed from the shadow state.

 ### Removing a shadow
 To remove a shadow, you must invoke the DeleteShadow API (setting the reported and desired